stoermelder/vcvrack-packone/src/modules/midikit/SCRIPTING.md

 ## Gotchas
 - Message handles are only valid within the `processMidi` call that created them — the store resets each callback invocation.
+Creating a message at top level (outside `processMidi`) logs a warning and the handle is discarded as soon as the next MIDI message arrives, so build messages inside the callback.
 - `midi.setCc14bit`/`setNRPN` split a 14-bit value across two 7-bit CC
   messages (`cc` = MSB, `cc + 32` = LSB per the NRPN/14-bit CC convention);
   see [nrpn_to_cc.js](nrpn_to_cc.js)/[nrpn_to_cc.lua](nrpn_to_cc.lua) for a